7 Elements of a Positive Team Culture in Your Church

 Don’t be afraid to ask questions.
 The only thing better than a good question is a good follow up question.
 The goal is to genuinely demonstrate you value the other person and you hear what they are saying.
 With each question you ask, you learn more about the person who is on your team.

-Slow down — The pace of our world always seems to be a fast one.
+The pace of our world seems to be fast.
 We try to squeeze one more project, activity and challenge into our already “crammed to the max” days.
 At the core of this fast-pace lifestyle is the inability to focus on others and spend one-on-one time with them.
 People fall into bed at night and tell themselves that they are accomplishing great things for the Lord when that isn’t always the case, especially when the pace leads you away from spending time with Him.

 One of the best parts of community at work is the time spent with others in collaboration.
 Make every effort to slow down, be still and listen.
 Having a team around you to do the work is one thing.
 Learning to value that team is the most important step in team leadership.

-Be engaged — Set a goal each day to check in with a team member and spend a few minutes talking to him or her about life, work, and things that are important to them.
+Set a goal each day to check with a team member and spend a few minutes talking about life, work, and things that are important to them.
 The more engaged you are with your team, the stronger the bond will be.
 You’ll soon notice your team’s productivity increasing.
 Another very important thing happens: The team members begin to value one another.
 Tough challenges become solvable and even fun to achieve!

 The difference is yours to make and when you value others, it will be dramatic!